kdubois/git-svn-pipeline/Docker/readme.md

 1. Trouble shooting:
     * **Docker is not responding properly or a service won't restart**:
-        * `sudo systemctl status docker-latest` should show any errors docker is seeing.
+        * `sudo systemctl status docker` should show any errors docker is seeing.
         If, for example, a service was restarted while a network reconfiguration was happening, then the network config could have gotten corrupted.
 A system reboot would fix the issue.
     * **Git Rebase errors**:
         * If a Jenkins job fails due to a git merge/rebase error, you may need to exec into the jenkins container and go to the workspace to clear up the rebase issue.
 Follow these steps to resolve the issue: